Michael Ball and Alfie Boe We tour on separate buses now

 Alfie: No, I’m now not doing that one.

-Michael: And for songs of Christmas future, we would have new songs.
+Michael: And we would have new songs for Christmas future songs.
 Let’s write a Christmas track, Alfie!

-Alfie: That’d be properly.
+Alfie: That’d be proper.
 I can see the quilt now.
-Bad sweaters, a golden retriever with antlers on, I dressed as Scrooge and Michael because of the fairy at the tree.
+I had bad sweaters aand a golden retriever with antlers on; I dressed as Scrooge and Michael because of the fairy at the tree.